ani7187/cinema-app/README.md

 A cinema booking system where users can reserve a seat.
 The system allows an admin user to manage movie sessions and bookings.

 - Seat Reservation: Users can select and book seats for movies.
-- Admin Panel: Admins can manage users, movie sessions, and bookings.
+- Admin Panel: Admins can manage movies, movie schedules, and bookings.

 ## Setup
 ### Prerequisites